-The folklore concerning the Norsemen’s doors can without any doubt be assigned to the realm of fiction.
-So-called Romanesque hall churches in Frisia have been built more or less a century after the reign of the Norsemen and the Viking raids, the end of which is commonly fixed at 1066.
-Above, the time when the Vikings were active in Frisia until the end of the tenth century, most Frisians were by and large still heathen.
-Sagas concerning the Norsemen’s doors only started to appear in fifteenth- and sixteenth-centuries chronicles.
+The folklore concerning the Norsemen’s Doors can without any doubt be assigned to the realm of fiction.
+The many so-called Romanesque hall-churches in Frisia have been built more or less a century after the reign of the Norsemen and the Viking raids.
+Above, the time when Vikings were active in Frisia, until the end of the tenth century, Frisians were by and large still heathen.
+Sagas concerning the Norsemen's Doors only started to appear in fifteenth- and sixteenth-centuries chronicles.
 Of course, they might have been a older than that.

-It is a typical design of the north along the Wadden Sea coast: Romanesque hall churches that have two doorways opposed to each other, one in the south-facing side and one in the north-facing side.
+It is a typical design of the north along the Wadden Sea coast, Romanesque hall-churches that have two doorways opposed to each other.
+One in the south-facing wall, and one in the north-facing wall.
 This concept, however, might be of Anglo-Saxon origin.

-The real story behind these doors is probably that they were the entrances for women.
+The real story behind these northside doors is probably that they were entrances for women.
 From the start, these doors were not high.
 Gradually, with a steadily raising ground level of the adjacent graveyard, the doors became even lower.
 Later, when the doors were no longer in use, they were bricked up.
-The north entrance is at the shadow-side.
+The north entrance is in the shadow-side.
 Thus, the colder, windier, and darker side.
-The northern part of the graveyard was also the part where criminals were buried.
-Not for nothing high-medieval Frisian law used the metaphor ‘the north-facing tree’ for the gallows if someone was to be hanged.
-The late-medieval Emsinger Recht (‘law of Emsingen’) also speaks of taking a criminal ‘to the north’ when he was sentenced to death.
+The northern part of the graveyard was also the section where criminals were buried.
+Not for nothing high-medieval Frisian law used the expression ‘the north-facing tree’ as a metaphor for the gallows if someone was to be hanged after a capital crime.
+The late-medieval Emsinger Recht ('law of Ems') also metaphorically speaks of taking a criminal 'to the north' when he or she was sentenced to death.